Below are details of the current members of the Scotland Group's committee.

 Senior Account Director, Stripe Communications

 Shaun joined Stripe Communications in 2011 following four years' working in arts journalism and PR.
 His clients include ScottishPower, A.G.
 Barr and the Scottish Government.
 He oversees account strategy and delivery as well as leading Stripe's evaluation and in-house training programmes.
-Shaun is chair of the CIPR Scotland Future Leaders Forum and previously served two years as secretary of the CIPR Scotland committee.
+Shaun is a former chair of the CIPR Scotland Future Leaders Forum and previously served two years as secretary of the CIPR Scotland committee.
 He was awarded 'Outstanding Young Communicator' at the 2016 CIPR UK Excellence Awards and 2014 CIPR Scotland PRide Awards.

 Treasurer, Neil Cuthbert MCIPR